95+ Rare colors to intrigue and inspire

 Rare shades of blue swirling together.

-Rare shades of blue include:
+Rare shades of blue

 1. azure – deep, sky-blue color